 My parents bought a GE refrigerator in 1973.
 If memory serves, they kept that refrigerator for at least 25 years, and it needed few, if any, repairs.

-Coincidentally, both said the products they respectively service, refrigerators and air conditioners, used to last decades and now last about five years before needing repair.
+Coincidentally, both said the products they respectively service, refrigerators and central air conditioners, used to last decades and now last about five years before needing repair.

 So, should you spring for protection?